davidmerrick/partymode/README.md

 # partymode 🎉

-Buzzing people into your apartment building when you're having a party<sup>*</sup>?
+Buzzing people into your apartment building when you're having a party (Or, during COVID, getting your food delivered)?

 Ain't nobody got time for that!
 That's why I built partymode.
 It's a service that:
 - Auto-buzzes people into my building when enabled.
 - Otherwise forwards calls to my phone.

-<sup>*</sup> Or, during COVID, getting your food delivered

 It uses [Twilio](https://www.twilio.com/) to handle calls and SMS.
 It integrates with Slack so I or anyone in my workspace can enable it.

 Technical details:
-- Written in Kotlin with the Micronaut framework
+- Written in Kotlin with the Micronaut framework.
-- Has an SNS integration that downstream consumers can connect to (I use this for a Slack webhook/Alexa alert)
+- Has an SNS integration that downstream consumers can connect to (I use this for a Slack webhook/Alexa alert).
-- Has a Google Assistant endpoint so you can be extra-lazy and just say "Hey Google, open partymode" to enable it for 3 hours
+- Has a Google Assistant endpoint so you can be extra-lazy and just say "Hey Google, open partymode" to enable it for 3 hours.

 # Installation